Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ### October 21, 2024

 #### Overview of the Dataset
+  - When loading the CSV file, it is having a UnicodeDecodeError so I found a way to resolve it by using "encode = 'latin1'" [^1]
   - Realizing that the data type for the 'streams' column is wrong, I used `.astype(float)` on the 'streams' column to convert the datatype from Object to Float.
 The code snippet is:
      ```
      spot_data['streams'] = pd.to_numeric(Spot_Data['streams'], errors = 'coerce')